ibm-cloud-docs/citrix-netscaler-vpx/hsm-establish-ntl.md

     Command Result : 0 (Success)
     ```

-7. Assign a partition to the client.
+1. Assign a partition to the client.
 Make sure you reference the partition created before.
 You will also have to ensure the name matches the identifier for the client displayed in the previous step.

-    ```
+    ```sh
     [jpmongehsm2] lunash:>client assignPartition -c NS-IBMADC690867-s6dr -p partition6

     'client assignPartition' successful.